 Each type of calcification has its own characteristics, management, and treatment, depending on where in the body it occurs and what the cause is.

-Also, artery calcification can worsen with age.
+Artery calcification can worsen with age.
 Researchers suggest that

 Artery calcification has no typical symptoms.
-However, locating it can help a doctor predict the person’s risk of cardiovascular complications.
+However, locating it can help a doctor predict the person’s risk of complications.

 The following factors may increase a person’s risk of developing coronary artery calcification: